bl1te/MCJ-datapack-attempt/README.md

 A lot of code may be unoptimized, this is the second reason of publishing the pack.

 Currently there is only a demo version.
-I hope people will see it, contribute (with explanations), and help me improve my skills.
+I hope people will see it, contribute (with explanations), and help me improve my skills and the datapack.

 :pushpin: **And I mean it.
 I'd like to hear any feedback on any aspect of this world/datapack: source code architecture/structure, entities naming, commands optimization, etc. Anything.**